Skip to content

 if user is None:

-logger.info("JWT subject references non-existent user: %s", subject)
+logger.info("JWT subject references non-existent user")

 return None